-World stocks mixed after Wall Street sinks despite rate cut
+Stocks rise as investors monitor virus, Biden resurgence

 The U.S. rate cut was the Fed’s first outside a regularly scheduled meeting since the 2008 global crisis.
 That prompted some traders to think the Fed might foresee an even bigger economic impact than markets fear.

-Benchmark U.S. crude gained 8 cents to $47.26 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 43 cents on Tuesday to close at $47.18.
-Brent crude, used to price international oils, added 1 cent to $51.87 per barrel in London.
-It fell 4 cents the previous session to close at $51.86 a barrel.
+Benchmark U.S. crude gained 82 cents to $48.00 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 43 cents on Tuesday.
+Brent crude, used to price international oils, added 84 cents to $52.70 per barrel in London.
+It fell 4 cents the previous session.